Skip to main content

 Events and dimensions

-Mitzu can work well on top of event data models.
-If you are familiar with the facts and dimensions model (Star schema), the event data model is very similar to it.
+Mitzu works well on top of event data models.
+If you are familiar with the facts and dimensions model (Star schema), the event data model is very similar.

 The main difference is that every fact is always related to a User.
-This means each of the "event tables" contain two columns:
+This means each "event table" contains two columns:

 • User ID: The ID of the user that performed the event.